New 988 hotline is the 911 for mental health emergencies - NewsBreak

 New 988 hotline is the 911 for mental health emergencies

-(AP) – Quick help for suicidal thoughts and other mental health emergencies may soon be as easy as 9-8-8.
+Quick help for suicidal thoughts and other mental health emergencies will soon be as easy as 9–8–8.

 The United States’ first nationwide three–digit mental health crisis hotline goes live on Saturday.
 It’s designed to be as easy to remember and use as 911, but instead of a dispatcher sending police, firefighters or paramedics, 988 will connect callers with trained mental health counselors.